romainlaisne/code-samples/PHP/2d-cut-optimizer-mvc/README.md

-Please check [cut-api.com](cut-api.com), the Cloud 2D cut optimization solution.
+### Note : This project is not finalized.
+Please check [cut-api.com](cut-api.com) if you need a cut optimization solution. cut-api.com offers an API with performant cut optimization algorithm which you can easily setup.

 This is a sample of code build with the YII framework.
 It is an advanced 2D cut optimizer (best fitting multiple pieces on a panel to optimize the cut with a saw).